CVE-2026-25598: CWE-778: Insufficient Logging in step-security harden-runner

 Description

-CVE-2026-25598 is a medium severity vulnerability in the step-security Harden-Runner GitHub Action versions prior to 2.
+CVE-2026-25598 is a medium-severity vulnerability in the step-security Harden-Runner GitHub Action prior to version 2.
 14. 2.
-It allows outbound network connections made via certain socket system calls (sendto, sendmsg, sendmmsg) to bypass audit logging when egress-policy is set to audit.
-This insufficient logging flaw (CWE-778) undermines visibility into potentially malicious outbound traffic from CI/CD runners.
-The issue does not require authentication or user interaction and can be exploited remotely.
-The vulnerability is fixed in version 2.
+It allows outbound network connections made via certain socket system calls (sendto, sendmsg, sendmmsg) to evade audit logging when egress-policy is set to audit.
+This insufficient logging weakness (CWE-778) can undermine the visibility of potentially malicious outbound traffic in CI/CD environments using Harden-Runner.
+The vulnerability does not require authentication or user interaction and has a CVSS score of 6.
+3. It is fixed in version 2.
 14. 2.
-European organizations using Harden-Runner in their GitHub Actions workflows should update promptly to ensure comprehensive audit logging and maintain security monitoring integrity.

 AI-Powered Analysis